Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Discussion

 \subsection{Methodological Contributions}

 This study makes several methodological contributions to the tourism forecasting literature:

-First, we demonstrate the applicability of Bayesian compositional time series methods to tourism demand forecasting.
+First, we demonstrate the applicability of Bayesian compositional time series methods to forecasting booking-date origin shares.
 The Dirichlet likelihood ensures coherent forecasts that respect simplex constraints, avoiding the need for post-hoc normalization or transformation back from unconstrained space.

-Second, we show that modeling seasonal variation in precision, not just mean composition, substantially improves forecast accuracy.
-This finding has implications beyond tourism, suggesting that compositional time series models in other domains may benefit from time-varying concentration parameters.
+Second, we incorporate seasonal variation in precision, not just mean composition, as a substantively motivated extension for settings where compositional dispersion appears seasonal.
+The present empirical results evaluate the full specification, but a formal ablation of this component is left for future work.

-Third, we provide a systematic comparison of BDARMA against standard benchmarks using rolling origin evaluation.
+Third, we provide a systematic comparison of BDARMA against standard operational benchmarks using rolling origin evaluation.
 The finding that BDARMA achieves the lowest error for EMEA and significantly outperforms na\"ive, seasonal na\"ive, and ETS ($p < 0.001$, $p = 0.013$, and $p < 0.001$ respectively), demonstrates that the direct compositional modeling approach offers practical benefits beyond theoretical elegance, particularly for destinations with diverse origin portfolios.
+A broader comparison against richer multivariate and compositional alternatives remains an important next step.

 Fourth, we document the importance of the moving average component in compositional forecasting.
 The consistent improvement from including MA(1) terms indicates that compositional shocks have persistent effects that pure autoregressive models miss.